Workshops

 - Full-time Waynflete Extended Day students receive a 25 percent discount on the price of Enrichment workshops.
 Use the code “FT_EW” at checkout.

-- Taylor Your Week Waynflete Extended Day students receive a 10 percent discount on the price of Enrichment workshops.
+- Tailor Your Week Waynflete Extended Day students receive a 10 percent discount on the price of Enrichment workshops.
 Use the code “TYW_EW” at checkout.